Installing TRIRIGA Indoor Maps

 Esri Network URL: the URL of the ArcGIS indoor navigation service for this facility.
 Obtain this ID from the ArcGIS Portal.

-will need to be set for the building on the building form found in TRIRIGA inside the Primary Address
+Note: If not defined yet, GIS Latitude and GIS Longitude will need to be set for the building on the building form found in TRIRIGA inside the Primary Address section.

 C) Enabling floors